 - Safety improvements for everyone: Slowing down vehicles traveling on Seminary, especially in the downhill direction, will make the street safer for all users.

 - Pedestrian safety improvements: On Seminary between Foothill and MacArthur, pedestrian safety improvements could include new marked crossings, traffic circles, and other traffic calming measures.

 - Bicycling improvements: Oakland’s Bicycle Plan, Let’s Bike Oakland!
 (2019), recommends bike lanes on Seminary Avenue between MacArthur Boulevard and Sunnymere Avenue to connect Oakland's existing and planned bikeways.
 Another option for a bikeway on Seminary would be to continue the off-street biking and walking path around Mills college that is planned on MacArthur as part of the Laurel Access to Mills, Maxwell Park, and Seminary (LAMMPS) Phase 2 Project.

 - Transit improvements: Three AC Transit lines use Seminary Avenue (45, 617, 650).
 OakDOT staff will work with AC Transit to optimize the placement of bus stops for transit reliability and safety.

-OakDOT staff will be conducting in-person and virtual outreach beginning in Spring 2023 and continuing through the Fall, in order to learn what residents, business owners, and other stakeholders would like to see improved on Seminary Avenue.
+OakDOT staff began in-person and virtual outreach in Spring 2023 to learn what residents, business owners, and other stakeholders would like to see improved on Seminary Avenue.

 For more information, contact Cathy DeLuca, Transportation Planner.